henri/handy-settings-macOS/README.md

 # macOS-handy-settings
-Handy settings to know about for MacOS.
+Handy macOS settings can be quickly setup on new / existing systems.

 Have you been setting up a new machine (from scratch / without an MDM) and thought.
 Wow it would be great to have a bunch of settings on the computer just how I like them?
 I had this thought and made the defaults.bash script which you can run